Deodorants Market Size and Share

 Deodorants Industry Leaders

-1. Unilever PLC
+1. Unilever Plc

-2. Procter & Gamble Company
+4. The Procter and Gamble Company

 6. *Disclaimer: Major Players sorted in no particular order